-BAM Nuttall continues to be a key influencer and participant in industry bodies through participation in groups such as Institution of Civil Engineers, ENCORD, GIRI, i3P and UK5G as well as providing speakers for various industry events.
+BAM Nuttall continues to be a key influencer and participant in industry bodies through participation in groups such as the Institution of Civil Engineers, ENCORD, GIRi and i3P as well as providing speakers for various industry events.

-The Company is currently delivering the Fuel Coach project, funded by the Department of Business, Energy and Industrial Strategy (BEIS) to identify how it we may drive positive plant operator behaviour reducing fuel consumption on construction sites.
+The Company is currently delivering the Fuel Coach project, funded by the Department of Business, Energy and Industrial Strategy (BEIS) to identify how it may drive positive plant operator behaviour reducing fuel consumption on construction sites.
+The site trials have been successful, and it is hoped that this solution will contribute towards a more sustainable construction industry.